 Some first-year students, upper-class students and graduate students reside in Mohawk and Adirondack complexes.
 Buildings hold 16 students in 4-person suites with a shared bathroom and common living room.
 Bedrooms in Mohawk and Adirondack are primarily singles, with a small number of double and triple rooms available in Adirondack, only.
 Both Mohawk and Adirondack have an efficiency kitchen and lounge available in a common area for resident student use.

-In the Fall of 2020, SUNY Poly will open SUNY’s first zero-net, carbon-certified residence hall, representing a new level of energy performance in college student housing.
-Hilltop Hall will have rigorous requirements that ensure outstanding levels of energy savings and provide a healthy living environment for students.
-In the early spring of 2020, residential students of all calls years will have their first chance to apply to be residents in this state of the art community as part of the housing application and selection process for 2020-2021.
-This unique residential complex will bring together students from any major who are interested in being part of an ecologically, socially and economically healthy environment.
+In the Fall of 2020, SUNY Poly opened SUNY’s first zero-net, carbon-certified residence hall, representing a new level of energy performance in college student housing.
+Hilltop Hall has rigorous requirements that ensure outstanding levels of energy savings and provide a healthy living environment for students.
+In the early spring of 2022, residential students of all calls years will have their chance to apply to be residents in this state of the art community as part of the housing application and selection process for 2022-2023.
+This unique residential complex brings together students from any major who are interested in being part of an ecologically, socially and economically healthy environment.
 Residents will be expected to have a commitment to sustainable living within the building, as well as expectations to be active members of opportunities to experience, discuss, and contribute to healthy environments on and off campus.
 Experiences for Hilltop residents may include a trip to a local food cooperative, a local farm, a recycling facility, reservoir or landfill, hiking, biking, and on campus landscaping, student sustainability initiatives, etc.